- Battery life improved, but not by enough

 However, you can see how well it's done in this video - showing a pretty good result.
 You can also see that Apple's not done a huge amount to the power management of the iPhone 7 since the 6S - it's only 7 minutes more capable, but it does have a more colorful and bright screen, which is worth the sacrifice.

-It's not as good as some other phones, but for the iPhone lover (who doesn't want a phablet) this is the phone to go for.
+It's not as good as some other phones, including some newer iPhones - the iPhone XR for example lost 20% and the iPhone XS lost just 11% - but for the iPhone lover who doesn't want a phablet or to spend a fortune, this is the phone to go for.

 Does the iPhone 7 have decent battery life?
 Simply put: no. We've needed to charge it sooner than most phones of its ilk, and while we get the trade-offs needed to create this phone (the thinner design, for example) it still feels odd that Apple's not gone all-out on battery life yet.